Alkerg/Christmas-Tree/README.md

 # Christmas-Tree
 Language : Python

-Description : The code prints a christmas tree in the command console Dependences : Colorama -> pip install colorama
+Description : The code prints a christmas tree in the command console

+Dependences : Colorama -> ´pip install colorama´